Treating Kidney Disorders and Diabetic Nephropathy with N-acetyl mannosamine (ManNAc)

 Description:

-ManNAc therapy is given orally and shows long-term safety and biochemical efficacy, consistent with its mechanism of action in human.
+ManNAc therapy is given orally and shows long-term safety and biochemical efficacy, consistent with its mechanism of action in humans.

-Thus, the following fields of use are available for licensing: Treating kidney disorders due to hyposialylation of the glomerulae or sialic acid deficiency, including but not limited to minimal change disease glomerulopathy, focal segmental glomerulosclerosis, and membranous nephropathy in humans with oral formulations of N-acetyl mannosamine (ManNAc) or derivative.
-Treating diabetic nephropathy or diabetes are also available.
+Thus, the following fields of use are available for licensing: Treating kidney disorders due to hyposialylation of the glomerular basement membrane (GBM), including but not limited to minimal change disease glomerulopathy (MCD), focal segmental glomerulosclerosis (FSGS), membranous nephropathy (MN), and diabetic nephropathy in humans with oral formulations of N-acetyl mannosamine (ManNAc) or derivative.

 Patent Information: